iotexproject/iotex-bootstrap/integration/exchange.md

 ## Sending IOTX from an address
 ### Use RPC call
-/APIService/SendAction with a complete signed action.
+One can evoke `/APIService/SendAction` endpoint with a signed action, e.g., [here](https://github.com/iotexproject/iotex-docs#sendaction).
-You can find a demo of how to send a transfer [here](https://github.com/iotexproject/iotex-docs#sendaction).

 ### Use Command-line interface
 If you have not installed the latest Command-line interface tool, please follow https://docs.iotex.io/#cli-command-line-interface for ioctl installation.